parameter1/base-cms/MIGRATING.md

     - `@import "../../node_modules/bootstrap/scss/mixins"` would become `@import "bootstrap/scss/mixins";`
     - the number of relative parent paths does not matter... so `../` and `../../` and `../../../` etc all need to be removed.
 2. The quickest way to change the import statements is to search all `.scss` files using regex `@import ".*\/node_modules\/` and replacing the matched entries with `@import "` (note the ending double-quote -- that should be there)
+3. To avoid possible deprecation errors when building, run `yarn global add sass-migrator` and then run `sass-migrator division **/*.scss` from the project root.
+This should replace instances where deprecated division (`/`) operators are being used.

 ## Component Changes
 The `marko-web-deferred-script-loader` is now loaded into core.
 As such, certain component calls can be removed.